mmills2/WhatsCooking/README.md

 ## Project Goals

 The goal of this project is to learn state of the art AI development tools including LangGraph and Tavily.
-Working on a text based project like this is great to focus just on learning the ropes of these powerful tools.
+Working on a text based project like this is great to focus on learning the ropes of these powerful tools.
 The next goal would be to integrate this project into a web application.

 ## Meet the Agents